b00tc4mp/neoland-bootcamp-202207/staff/andrew-rojas/final-project/docs/README.md

 Sprint 1

+- Sort all folders and spaces to be easier to access files/modules.
+- Download the react.
+- Identify which are the libraries that are going to be used.
+- Install libraries (you have to land more this knowledge and its operation).
+- Create Functional Diagram

+-- Español --

 - Ordenar todas las carpetas y espacios para poder ser mas facil acceder a los archivos/modulos.
 - Descargar el react.